igogo-x86/HexRaysPyTools/readme.md

 Usage:

 1. Open Local Types
-2. Select interesting structures and right click -> "Show Graph"
+2. Select interesting structures and right click -> "Show Graph" (Hotkey G)
 3. Plugin creates a graph of all structures that have relationship with selected items.
 4. Double clicking on node recalculates graph for it
 5. Every node have a hint message that shows C-like typedef

+### 2) Structures with given size

+Usage:

+1. In Pseudocode viewer ight click on number -> "Structures with this size". (hotkey W)
+2. Select library in which find structures
+3. Select structure.
+Number will become `sizeof(Structure Name)` and type will be imported to Local Types

-### Structure Builder
+### 3) Structure Builder

 ### Currently recognized access to fields